 Fun Facts about Passerelle des Arts

-- The passerelle des Arts is a pedestrian bridge that connects the Louvre to the Palais de Tokyo in the 13th arrondissement of Paris.
+- The passerelle des Arts is a pedestrian bridge in Paris’s 13th arrondissement that connects the Louvre to the Palais de Tokyo.

-- It was built in 1993, and it is made of metal and wood.
+- It was built in 1993 and is made of metal and wood.

-- The bridge spans 350 meters long, with 6 lanes for pedestrians, 2 lanes for bikes and 3 lanes for cars and buses parked there at night.
+- The bridge is 350 meters long and has 6 lanes for pedestrians, 2 lanes for bikes, and 3 lanes for cars and buses parked there at night.

 - This bridge is open 24 hours a day—even during winter!

-If you’ve ever been near Paris’ Musée du Louvre (or even if you haven’t), then chances are good that you’ve seen this architectural marvel—and not just because it looks like something straight out of “Harry Potter.”
-It’s also notable because its construction required no fewer than 400 workers working 16 hours per day over five years.
-But wait: Did we mention that they did all this while maintaining 90% humidity levels?
+If you’ve ever been near Paris’ Musée du Louvre (or even if you haven’t), chances are good that you’ve seen this architectural marvel—and not just because it looks like something straight out of “Harry Potter.”
+It’s also notable because its construction required no fewer than 400 workers working 16 hours daily over five years.
+But wait: Did we mention they did all this while maintaining 90% humidity?
 Talk about dedication!

 Conclusion